KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 The model has fairy high accuracy rate at 77.4% with a rate higher than “No Information Rate”, it indicates that the model is useful.
-However, the probability gives miss-leading accuracy rate, with big gap in sensitivity and specificity.
+However, the probability gives miss-leading accuracy rate, because there is a big gap between sensitivity and specificity.
 There is at least 37% different between sensitivity and specificity.

 ``` r
  0.8862 - 0.51